patrixr/strapi-middleware-cache/docs/README.md

   - title: Respond in ~1ms
     details: Give your Strapi blazing fast response times with this plugin.
   - title: Cache storage providers
-    details: Choose between in-memory or redis to store your cached content.
+    details: Choose between in-memory, redis or couchbase to store your cached content.
   - title: Customizable
     details: Want more?
 Use the internal API or add your own custom cache storage engine.
 footer: MIT Licensed | Strapi Community